-Available at the Manchester Room@City Library (booking advisable).
+Available at Central Library from Spring 2014.
 These can also be accessed on-line at findmypast.

 Archives (items with prefix Archives)